Arthur Erickson: Early life and education

-Erickson was born in Vancouver, British Columbia on June 14, 1924.
+Erickson was born in Vancouver, British Columbia, on June 14, 1924.
 The son of Oscar Erickson and Myrtle Chatterson, he had an early interest, and talent for, painting and horticulture.
 As had his father, Erickson served in the Canadian Army, enlisting with the Canadian Army Intelligence Corps during World War II and serving in India, British Ceylon, and Malaysia.

-Erickson’s original intention was to go into the Diplomatic corps; he changed his mind when he saw the work of Frank Lloyd Wright.
-His post-secondary studies included an undergraduate degree at the University of British Columbia, followed by the McGill University School of Architecture.
+Erickson's original intention was to go into the Diplomatic corps; he changed his mind when he saw the work of Frank Lloyd Wright.
+He studied at the University of British Columbia, followed by the McGill University School of Architecture.
 After graduating from McGill in 1950, Erickson was granted a travel scholarship and traveled around the Mediterranean, studying climate and style in their relationship to architecture.
-He spent ten years teaching at the University of Oregon and the University of British Columbia, during which time he designed some of British Columbia's most important houses--Canadian Homes Magazine called his 1959 Filberg House "Canada's most fabulous house".
+He spent ten years teaching at the University of Oregon and the University of British Columbia, during which time he designed some of British Columbia's most important houses – Canadian Homes Magazine called his 1959 Filberg House "Canada's most fabulous house".
 Erickson spent a few years at Thompson Berwick and Pratt and Partners then, in 1962, founded Erickson/Massey Architects with Geoffrey Massey.
 In 1963, Erickson and Massey submitted the winning design for Simon Fraser University.

 Style and method

 Erickson's early buildings were often modernist concrete or wooden structures designed to respond to the natural conditions of their locations, especially climate.
 Erickson always integrated light and water features into his designs, along with the characteristic horizontal elements and terraces that came from the vernacular architecture of the Far East.
 Many buildings, such as the Museum of Anthropology in Vancouver, were inspired by the post and beam architecture of the Coastal First Nations, Asian temples and the North American log cabin.
 Erickson is also known for numerous futuristic designs such as the Fresno City Hall, the UCI School of Biological Sciences and the 1967 Catton House, also known as the 'Starship House'.

 His work balanced the style of modernism with an integration of the surrounding natural environment.
-Erickson constantly stressed the importance of greenery and water in all of his designs—as a teacher, he impressed this upon his students by making them draw blades of grass.
-He insisted on bringing in a landscape architect at the outset of all of his projects and, for most of his projects, worked with the landscape architect Cornelia Oberlander.
+Erickson constantly stressed the importance of greenery and water in all of his designs.
+As a teacher, he impressed this upon his students by making them draw blades of grass.
+He insisted on bringing in a landscape architect at the outset of all of his projects.
+Together with the landscape architect Cornelia Oberlander he designed prevailing public spaces in Vancouver.
+In the 1980s Erickson designed several modernist homes.
+Eppich House II for the industrialist Hugo Eppich is considered Erickson's best design for a modernist home.
+Every aspect, including the surrounding landscape, was designed by Erickson or his business partners.